 Rain seemed fast fleeting netting nothing

-The Bay froze over just the one year,
+The Bay froze o’er just the one year,

 In spring, spreading out o’er a quarter mile

-stopped short at eroded cliffs breaking on your reason.
+Stopping short at eroding cliffs breaking on your reason.

-growing wild either side the road waked the ride.
+Growing wild either side the road waked our ride.

-The honk at the turn often startled a partridge or a bobwhite.
+The honk, end the drive, often startled a partridge or a bobwhite.

 Georgia Gal, the shepherd friend to your old age,